wp-plugins/simplemap/readme.txt

 == Changelog ==

 = 2.4.5 =
-* Fixed regression that broke export
-* Removed accidental subscription notice meant for version of plugin released to premium members.
+* Compatibility fixes for WordPress 3.5
 = 2.4.4 =
 * Added filters to menu item permissions
 * Don't display map updating image if map is hidden